-Keeping horses in their current home is often the best solution for at-risk horses, which is why the ASPCA supports innovative programs aiding horse owners who are temporarily unable to care for their horses.
-In 2018, the ASPCA awarded a total of $125,000 to three organizations that are developing innovative programs to prevent horses from needing to be rehomed.
+Oftentimes, keeping horses in their current home is a great way for a horse to avoid falling into an at-risk situation, which is why the ASPCA supports innovative programs aiding horse owners who are temporarily unable to care for their horses.

-In this section we’ll share learnings from our own safety-net programs and those that we support, to improve the lives of at-risk horses.
+In this section’s related content, learn ways to support keeping horses in their current home, safety tips and prevention methods for keeping them safe, and more about our own safety-net programs and those that we support, to improve the lives of at-risk horses.